 Though she felt intimidated, she refused to beat around the bush.
 Better to say everything Yuma assuredly already knew up‐front, to save them both time.

 "Yes," Yuma said, in a continuingly unnerving tone, "but you are not as enriched as your daughter.
-Unlike most of the other Matriarchies, the Shizuki and Kuroi lines have been segregated for centuries, and any gene exchange that might occur has taken place only indirectly.
-As a consequence the Shizuki and Kuroi lines have fairly distinct MG pre-disposing alleles."
+Unlike most of the other Matriarchies, the Shizuki and Kuroi lines have been segregated for centuries, and any gene exchange that might have occurred has taken place only indirectly.
+As a consequence the Shizuki and Kuroi lines have fairly distinct MG predisposing alleles."

 "Yes," Nakase said, nodding carefully, "and it is a matter of regret to the MSY that the two lines have not yet reconciled, since it deprives the organization of many potentially powerful recruits.
 I'm sure you know that my ex‐husband and I probably know more on the matter than almost anyone alive."